joseagraz/IEEE_10006883/README.md

 ### How can technology help?

 The aggregation of a whole slide image (WSI) cohort subset is representative of an entire WSI cohort as a result of the law of large numbers theorem and shown as a power law distribution.
-This tool calculates the stain vectors and histogram for a given WSI cohort subset and normalizes a given WSI using Vahadane's structure-preserving color normalization algorithm
+This tool calculates the stain vectors and histogram for a given WSI cohort subset and uses this normalization parameters to normalize a given WSI using Vahadane's structure-preserving color normalization algorithm

 ## Installation